changlinli/types_presentation_slides/slides.md

 ## What does it mean to be correct?

-- Make sure the ordering of data processing steps is correct
+- Data processing steps have pre and post-conditions
-- Make sure all necessary steps are included
-- Make sure no extraneous steps are included
-- Make sure that all edge cases are handled
+- Make sure that combinations of these steps preserve these conditions

 ## Central Thesis

-- Pre and post conditions are an important tool in thinking about correctness
-- Types can serve as machine-checked labels for conditions
+- Types can serve as machine-checked labels for pre and post-conditions
 - There are some rules of thumb that ensure you're fully utilizing types to label conditions